Life Pacific University

-Life Pacific University (LPU) is a private Christian Bible college endorsed by the International Church of the Foursquare Gospel and located in San Dimas, California.
+Life Pacific University (LPU) is a private Christian university endorsed by the International Church of the Foursquare Gospel and located in San Dimas, California.
 LPU serves as the denomination's flagship institution for higher education.
+It is accredited by the Western Association of Schools and Colleges - Senior College and University Commission (WSCUC) and the Association for Biblical Higher Education (ABHE).

 History

-What is now Life Pacific University was founded in 1923 as Echo Park Evangelistic and Missionary Training Institute by Aimee Semple McPherson in Echo Park, Los Angeles, California.
+Life Pacific University was founded in 1923 as Echo Park Evangelistic and Missionary Training Institute by Aimee Semple McPherson in Echo Park, Los Angeles, California.
 The name was changed to LIFE Bible College (LIFE standing for Lighthouse of International Foursquare Evangelism) in 1926 when it moved into a newly constructed five-story complex next door to Angelus Temple.
 In 1990 the college relocated to its current home in San Dimas, California.
 In the early 2000s the name Life Pacific College was adopted and in 2019 the institution was renamed and restructured as Life Pacific University with the College of Arts and Sciences and the College of Theology and Ministry.

 In 1957, in Mount Vernon, Ohio, sister college Mount Vernon Bible College was founded, relocating to Christiansburg, Virginia in the 1980s.
 The name was changed to LIFE Bible College East in 1988.
 In 2003 LIFE East closed for financial reasons and its records were transferred to Life Pacific.
 Life Pacific now operates LPU Virginia as an extension campus at the former LIFE Bible College East property.

 In 2019, it became Life Pacific University.
 It was granted an exception to Title IX in 2017 which allows it to legally discriminate against LGBT students for religious reasons.